Christian Eriksen: VfL Wolfsburg

 On 10 September 2025, Eriksen joined Bundesliga side VfL Wolfsburg on a two-year contract, with the option of a further year's extension.
+He made his debut for Wolfsburg in a 1–0 loss to Borussia Dortmund on 21 September, and later scored his first goal for the club in a 2–1 victory over St. Pauli on 14 January 2026.

+On 23 September 2026, Eriksen and VfL Wolfsburg mutually agreed to terminate his contract, having not played since his collapse in June.

 International career

 Youth

 Eriksen was called up to the Denmark national under-17 football team in July 2007, and impressed in his debut for the team on 31 July.
 In 2008, he scored eight goals in 16 games for the U-17s, and was named Danish U-17 Talent of the Year by the Danish FA.
 He was also one of four nominees for the 2008 Danish Talent of the Year award, which was won by Mathias Jørgensen.

 He played 27 games for the under-17 team until February 2009.
 He played a total of eight games for the Denmark U-18 and Denmark U-19 teams during 2009.
 Eriksen was also called up for the Danish U-21 squad to the European championship in Denmark in 2011, the Danish team only participated in the group stage and Eriksen scored a goal against Belarus.